-On this day in 1971, the white authorities of Attica State prison in the so-called liberal state of New York – desperate to restore some semblance of order amongst the concentration camp-like conditions they’d imposed upon their primarily African-American inmates – embarked on a murderous and racist policing so brutal, so terminal and so careless of the lives of the innocent hostages, that their end-game proved to the world what Malcolm X had declared to be the case on page 271 of his autobiography: that the so-called liberal white Northerner was not one iota less racist than his Southern opposite number, just more devious in the manner in which he controlled “the Negro”.
+On this day in 1971, in the so-called liberal state of New York, the white authorities of Attica State prison – desperate to restore some semblance of order amongst the concentration camp-like conditions they’d imposed upon their primarily African-American inmates – embarked on a murderous and racist policing so brutal, so terminal and so careless of the lives of the innocent hostages, that their end-game proved to the world what Malcolm X had asserted in his autobiography1: that the so-called liberal white Northerner was no less racist than his Southern opposite number, just more devious in the manner in which he controlled “the Negro”.

-As the Black Revolution gathered ever-increasing momentum in the wake of the deaths of Dr. King and Malcolm X, the criminal justice system – unconcerned by the implications – chose to deal with its black activists not by isolating them all, one per prison across all fifty states, but by herding them together alongside true hoodlums and everyday criminals, thereby politicising all and every one of them, each prison with an African-American presence thereby rendered into a revolutionary cell.
-When on 9th September 1971 the foolishness of this policy began to unravel, the witless authorities responded with as many bullets as it took to bring them victory.
+As the Black Revolution gathered ever-increasing momentum in the wake of the deaths of Martin Luther King and Malcolm X, America’s criminal justice system – apparently clueless to the implications – chose to deal with its black activists not by isolating them all, but instead by herding them together alongside true hoodlums and everyday criminals.
+Utterly crazy.
+Within months, every prison with a politicised African-American presence had been rendered into a revolutionary cell.
+And when the foolishness of this short-sighted policy began to unravel on 9th September 1971 the callous authorities cynically responded with as many bullets as it took to bring them victory.

-Caught on film and world-widely reported, Attica State prison riot – ‘the bloodiest prison confrontation in U. S. history’ – beamed a terrible warning, for it took place over a thousand miles from the outside world’s stereotypical view of racist Southerners.
-Occurring high in liberal upstate New York, this defining event at America’s radical crossroads showed both African-Americans and non-whites throughout the wider world that hopes of integration were – as the visionary Malcolm X so often emphatically stated – just as unlikely in the cosmopolitan, industrialised North as in the cotton-picking South.
+Caught on film and reported throughout the world, the Attica State prison riot beamed a terrible, terrible warning.
+For this dreadful event – ‘the bloodiest prison confrontation in U. S. history’ – had taken place over a thousand miles from the homes of racist Southerners.
+Malcolm X’s warning message was now understood and being broadcast across the world: Integration in the USA was just as unlikely in the cosmopolitan, industrialised North as in the cotton-picking South.